Chronicz/CS157A-Team2/README.md

 # CozyFirm

-This is a web application that .
-Key features include:
+This is a furniture-focused web application that contains the following key features:

 - A catalog of chairs and tables available and basic information about them
 - A blog post tab where users can write blogs about specific pieces of furniture